Skip to content

 curl -X DELETE http://localhost:8000/session/$SESSION

-- Active sessions β deemed stale after 300 s of silence; the lab is cleaned up and the next session in queue is promoted.
+• Active sessions – deemed stale after 300 s without a heartbeat; the lab is cleaned up and the next session in queue is promoted.

 The server emits structured logs: